-Both sinkholes have been created by a collapse of underground voids, which in turn were created by groundwater flows which dissolved thick gypsum layers.
+Both sinkholes have been created by a collapse of underground voids, which in turn were created by groundwater flows that dissolved thick gypsum layers.

-Thin, crumbling wall divides both holes.
-In the future both of them most likely will be joined into one.
+A thin, crumbling wall divides both holes.
+In the future, both of them most likely will be joined into one.

 The first known descent in the lake took place on December 18, 1981.
 It was organized by Rodolfo Rogelio Rocha and 12 people managed to reach the surface of the lake.
 They researched the lake with a rubber boot and measured the depth of the lake.

 There is a legend about the origin of these sinkholes:

 People on both sides of the Andes were at war with each other.
 Once a group of warriors from the western (Chilean) side was chasing a small group of people from the Argentinian Los Molles town.

 When the night came, the persecuted people could not hear their enemies anymore, and returned to their homes.

 In the next morning they gathered a crowd of their townspeople and started to search for their enemies.
 Soon they heard a strange lament.